 - Hackathons — This is a great way to reel in computer science and engineering talent.
 If your target schools don’t host hackathons or coding contests, why not start one?

 - Campus challenges — Next time you give a classroom presentation, close your talk by sending the students a tough challenge — preferably the kind of problem they’d face as an employee at your company.
 Review the solutions on your next visit and flag any outstanding candidates for future consideration.

 - Mini events — To maintain a relationship with your talent pool, consider organizing a monthly group chat or 1:1 meetings with your hiring managers at the campus coffee bar.
 It’s an informal, cost-effective way to keep your company at the front of students’ minds.

-2022 is ushering in a new era of campus recruiting.
-Virtual events have erased the geographical barriers to connecting with talent, while physical ones are making a comeback.
+2023 is ushering in a new era of campus recruiting.
+Virtual events have erased the geographical barriers to connecting with talent, while in-person events are making a comeback.
 With a flexible approach that considers the needs and priorities of Gen-Z, your campus recruiting program will graduate summa cum laude.

 Millions of remote candidates.
 Secure virtual workspaces.
 Let us connect you.